paulharter/ddlx/README.md

 # DDLX
-### A Postgrex extension providing portable application level permissions for local-first sync
+### A Postgres extension providing portable application level permissions for local-first sync

 DDLX was designed for use with ElectricSQL as a built-in permissions layer: